BenjaminUrquhart/Consigliere/README.md

 - ~~Executioner (Preferably with a successful lynch)~~ I got a game, working on it.

 **Coven DLC:**
-- Guardian Angel
-- Coven Leader (You must be Coven, but CANNOT be the CL)
-- Hex Master
-- Potion Master (Prefereably you being the PM.
-Please tell me which potions were used)
-- ~~Tracker (with visits)~~
-- ~~Trapper~~
-- ~~Pirate~~
+- Juggernaut (Must get at least one kill)

+Additionally I would like complete captures for Town Traitor games.
+I don't think there's any major issues but if you notice something wrong don't hesitate to let me know.

 # Known Bugs
-- Potion Master potions are wrong
-- Necromancer will always start the night by "changing their mind"
+- ~~Necromancer will always start the night by "changing their mind"~~ Fixed?